mpinese/soma-snv/README.md

 ![Selecting the number of restarts](/docs/evar_restarts.png?raw=true "Selecting the number of restarts")

-Points (jittered in x) show the explained variance for individual runs of the algorithm with different seeds and k, and the line connects the best fits for each cardinality across all restarts.
+Points (jittered in k) show the explained variance for individual runs of the algorithm with different seeds and k, and the line connects the best fits for each cardinality across all restarts.
 A suitably high number of random restarts is indicated if the maximum value of the explained variance for each k appears to be well-sampled: many points are clustered near the maximum value for each k, as seen for example in the left panel.
 Conversely, too few restarts are seen in the right panel, where the maximum value for a given k is only supported by one or two points.

-Note that if subsetting was performed in 4a (see [Increasing search speed](#####Increasing-search-speed)), more restarts may be required for the full data than is suggested by the subsetted burden results.
+Note that if subsetting was performed in 4a (see [Increasing search speed](#increasing-search-speed)), more restarts may be required for the full data than is suggested by the subsetted burden results.

 ##### Selection of k

-Assuming sufficient random restarts were used and the global fit is good, the appropriate value of k can be estimated by identifying an inflection point in the optimum explained variance line.
-In the example above, this inflection point is at cardinality 3.
+Assuming sufficient random restarts were used and the global fit is good, the appropriate value of k can be estimated by identifying a shoulder in the optimum explained variance line.
+In the example above, this point is at cardinality 3.

 There is some subjectivity to the selection of k, in which case the additional plots produced by `soma-nmf-choosek.R` can be useful.
 The additional plots show the mutational signatures resulting from the fits, one plot per value of k.
 Comparison of these spectra with canonical cancer signatures at [COSMIC](https://cancer.sanger.ac.uk/cosmic/signatures) can sometimes help resolve an equivocal explained variance plot.